Richmond, Honeoye & Canadice

 The towns of Richmond and Canadice are located in western Ontario County, next to Livingston County.
 Most of Honeoye Lake lies within Richmond's borders, and Route 20A is the main thoroughfare.
 The town of Canadice sits south of Richmond.
 Candice Lake is the center of the town, while Hemlock Lake defines the western border and Honeoye Lake part of the eastern border.
 Route 15A is the main north-south arterial.

-The terrain in the south of the town of Richmond can be described as rolling hills, with steep hills leading away from parts of Honeoye Lake.
+The terrain south of the town of Richmond can be described as rolling hills, with steep hills leading away from parts of Honeoye Lake.
 The north is largely flat.
-The town of Canadice has much more rugged hills throughout the town, much of it forested.
+The town of Canadice has much more rugged, forested hills.

 Retail: Groceries, restaurants.

-Hemlock-Canadice State Forest: Within almost 7,000 acres of protected state land that surrounds Hemlock and Canadice lakes (which provide drinking water for the city of Rochester), there are 14 miles of marked hiking trails, three boat launches and a canoe launch, and untold opportunities to see wildlife.
+Hemlock-Canadice State Forest: Within almost 7,000 acres of protected state land that surrounds Hemlock and Canadice lakes (which provide drinking water for the city of Rochester), there are 14 miles of marked hiking trails, three boat launches, a canoe launch, and numerous opportunities to see wildlife.

 Wesley Hill Nature Preserve: Managed by the Finger Lakes Land Trust, this 390-acre preserve in includes the immense Briggs Gully, one of the largest gorges in the Finger Lakes.
 The preserve has 5.6 miles of hiking trails.

-Pitts Mansion: Along Honeoye's West Main Street is the childhood home of suffragist and abolitionist Helen Pitts Douglass, who was the second wife of freed slave Frederick Douglass.
-The house was a stop on the Underground Railroad.
-It is now a private home.
+Pitts Mansion: On Honeoye's West Main Street is the childhood home of suffragist and abolitionist Helen Pitts Douglass, who was the second wife of freed slave Frederick Douglass.
+The house was a stop on the Underground Railroad and is now a private home.

 Honeoye Community Gazebo: The Honeoye Public Library hosts free Friday night concerts at this community gathering place.

-Little Red Schoolhouse (in front of Richmond Town Hall in Honeoye): This schoolhouse was moved to this location and now houses a small agricultural museum.
+Little Red Schoolhouse (in front of Richmond Town Hall in Honeoye): The schoolhouse was moved to this location and now houses a small agricultural museum.

-The Historical Museum at Richmond Town Hall is open Saturday mornings during the summer.
+The Historical Museum at Richmond Town Hall features artifact, photographs, and document collections.
+Open Saturday mornings during the summer.